-The Australian Competition and Consumer Commission (ACCC), a government watchdog and consumer protection bureau, released a scathing report on Customer Loyalty programs last month that left many of us in the industry shaking our heads.
-The 107-page report, titled “Customer Loyalty Schemes,” warned program operators in Australia they must ensure they are not misleading consumers who become members of frequent flyer, supermarket, and credit card loyalty programs.
+The Australian Competition and Consumer Commission (ACCC), a government watchdog and consumer protection bureau, released a scathing report on Australian Customer Loyalty schemes last month that left many of us in the industry shaking our heads.
+The 107-page report, titled “Customer Loyalty Schemes,” warned Australian loyalty program operators they must ensure they are not misleading consumers who become members of frequent flyer, supermarket, and credit card loyalty programs.
 Major concerns cited by the ACCC’s report include:

 - Whether consumers receive the benefits advertised by loyalty schemes.